swiss-seismological-service/scrtdd/doc/base/ttt.rst

 NLLGrid
 -------

 Please refer to the `NonLinLoc documentation <http://alomax.free.fr/nlloc/>`_ by Anthony Lomax for instructions on generating grid files.
+You can also have a look at the `test folder <https://github.com/swiss-seismological-service/scrtdd/tree/master/libs/hdd/test/data/nll>` of rtDD to see a few examples on how the grids are generated there.
 Once generated, you can configure the ``NLLGrid`` plugin to use them in any SeisComP module.

 To enable the plugin, add ``tttnll`` to the list of loaded plugins in ``global.cfg`` or your module configuration.